HussainAther/philosophy/causality/emergence.md

 the transitions between metastable states.
 This can be described by a Markov chain with one distinguished transient state and other states representing the metastable states in the dynamics.

+The deviation of a given contextual segmentation from the optimal segmentation can be assessed using a utility function whose maximization leads to a contextually emergent brain microstate segmentation of the EEG.
+Applying this technique to EEG data from anesthetized ferrets and to event-related brain potentials from human language-processing experiments revealed good correlation with mental states.